Karaka-Management/Documentor/README.md

 # What is the documentor

-This documentation generator creates a html documentation based on the comments provided for classes, interfaces, traits, methods, variables etc. The generated output is html, css and js and can be styled with custom themes as desired.
+This documentation generator creates a html documentation for php classes based on the comments provided for classes, interfaces, traits, methods, variables etc. The generated output is html, css and js and can be styled with custom themes as desired.

 ## Requirements